 - Then add the fish sauce, palm sugar, turmeric, coconut milk, lime juice, stock paste (or stock pot) and water and cook for 5 minutes, stirring frequently.

 - Add the pak choy and cook for 4 minutes, stirring frequently.
-I’d recommend cooking the noodles at this step (see Tip).
+I’d recommend cooking the noodles at this step (see Tips).

 - Divide the reserved noodles between serving bowls.
-Top with the chicken and sauce, then garnish with spring onions/shallots, coriander leaves and bean sprouts just before serving.
+Top with the chicken and sauce, then garnish with spring onions, coriander leaves and bean sprouts just before serving.

-- We enjoyed ours with some prawn crackers and had the leftovers a couple of nights later!
+- We enjoy ours with some prawn crackers and have the leftovers a couple of nights later!

 Recipe Collection Spotlight...